 If you're still unsure if you should DIY or hire an expert, start by exploring how to nail your branding on your own with Get Your Brand Together.

 Your brand identity should be created before your graphics.
 This is because the former (your branding strategy) will inform your visuals.

 For example, if you're creating a brand for a wellness business, then your visuals should reflect your brand personality.

 This might include using muted colors, organic shapes, and a natural color palette (or specific hex codes).
 This information informs your web design and other forms of marketing for your business.

 When it comes to brand design, there are endless possibilities.
-But here are a few of my favorites to give you some inspiration.
+But here are a few of my favorite brand strategies developed, logo design and brand development to give you some inspiration.

 In 2004 The Body Shop revamped their brand identity, in order to communicate their re-positioning as an ethical company and improve their brand image.

 A new simpler logo was launched which makes it appear more friendly and approachable.
 The new brand colors are dark green and white, which reflect The Body Shop's natural and organic positioning.